-Original officers included president Thomas H. Lake, then president of Eli Lilly & Company; vice-president Henry Goodrich, then chairman of Inland Container; treasurer Frank E. McKinney Jr., then president of American Fletcher National Bank; and secretary Robert Greenleaf, a business professor at IUPUI, who directed much of the club’s activities for the next 20 years.The first program was a November 4 speech by Elliott L. Richardson, the former Attorney General of the United States and one-time Secretary of Defense.
+Within months after the organizing luncheon, the Economic Club was able to conduct its first program, a November 4 speech by Elliot L. Richardson, the former Attorney General of the United States and one-time Secretary of Defense.
 Richardson was a year removed from his role in the so-called “Saturday Night Massacare,” when President Nixon dismissed him for his refusal to fire special prosecutor Archibald Cox during the Watergate investigation.
-A crowd approaching 900 people turned out for that first luncheon – and the rest, as they say, is history.
+Portending things to come, a crowd approaching 900 persons turned out for that first luncheon and the rest, as they say, is history.